chanioxaris/devops-docker-mooc/Part2.md

 ![screenshot](Part2/2.7/img/2.7_up.png)

 We must wait for the training container to create the model.
-Tail the logs of the container to be informed when is ready.
+Tail the logs of the container (`ex_2.7_training`) to be informed when it is ready.

 `$ docker logs ex_2.7_training -f`